 But once a lawyer is grounded, and can meet their own obligations, lawyers really should make a concerted effort to give back.
 Lawyers can give back in many different ways:

 - Lawyers may also give back by donating their time in teaching continuing legal education seminars.
-Sharing their knowledge with others lawyers betters the legal community, which has the net effect of helping lawyers provide better legal services to those in need.
+Sharing their knowledge with other lawyers betters the legal community, which has the net effect of helping lawyers provide better legal services to those in need.

 - Lawyers may also give back by donating money to their college or law school.
-This can help others attending these universities better their academic experience and career through various scholarships, grants, services and activities on campus.
+This can help others attending these universities better their academic experience and career through various scholarships, grants, services, and activities on campus.

 There is a quandary, however, with certain lawyers who are not-so charitable, although they may oddly think that they are being charitable.
 This can often arise where lawyers obtain jobs within law firms where they are paid a lucrative salary and benefits.
 Yet, they do not seek to collect payment for the work they have truly performed, nor do they record the time they spent in the firm’s billing software.
 In essence, they give away free legal work.

 Most law firms have some kind of a billable hour requirement or goals.
 If there was not a billable hour requirement, most law firms would not be able to project a certain level of cash flow.
-Without that cash flow, important obligations of the firm and the salaries and benefits of the employees cannot be paid.
+Without that cash flow, important obligations of the firm, and the salaries and benefits of the employees cannot be paid.

 The “not-so charitable lawyer” wants their full salary and benefits.
 At the same time, these not-so charitable lawyers often do not meet their billable hour requirements, they do not record the time they spend on client matters and they do not ensure that clients are keeping up with their invoices by making payment.

-When questioned about the low productivity numbers, or high outstanding balances, the not-so charitable lawyer often retorts that they are being charitable (or they use other similar language) by not recording their time spent on client matters or by not seeking to collect payment.
+When questioned about the low production numbers, or high outstanding balances, the not-so charitable lawyer often retorts that they are being charitable (or they use another similar language) by not recording their time spent on client matters or by not seeking to collect payment.
 At the same time, if asked, these not-so charitable lawyers are almost always unwilling to donate a portion of their own salary to help the client who is obtaining free legal services.

 What the not-so charitable lawyer wants is to receive their full salary and benefits from the firm.
 They just want to be able to give away free legal services to clients of their choice — even where the client is not indigent and was not accepted by the local pro bono entities (because their income was too high).